collectiv-ai/collectiv-ai-branding/README.md

 ### 🇬🇧 CollectivAI Branding & Logo

-The CollectivAI name, logo and visual identity (the **“CollectivAI Marks”**) are protected.
+The CollectivAI name, logo and visual identity (the **“CollectiVAI Marks”**) are protected.
 All rights reserved.

 You **may**:

-- refer to the project by name (“CollectivAI”), and
+- refer to the project by name (“CollectiVAI”), and
 - use **unaltered screenshots** of the product or website in documentation, research, teaching or news coverage,

-as long as it is clearly indicated that CollectivAI is the original source.
+as long as it is clearly indicated that CollectiVAI is the original source.

 You **may not**: